LordLean/California-House-Prices/readme.md

 # Introduction to Machine Learning CW2, Part 2: Regression Model

-For part 2 of this coursework, we were tasked with creating and training a regression model on the California House Prices Dataset [[1]](https://econpapers.repec.org/article/eeestapro/v_3a33_3ay_3a1997_3ai_3a3_3ap_3a291-297.htm).
+For project details creating and training a regression model on the California House Prices Dataset [[1]](https://econpapers.repec.org/article/eeestapro/v_3a33_3ay_3a1997_3ai_3a3_3ap_3a291-297.htm).
 The dataset contains 20,640 observations from the 1990 Census and details 10 distinct features with the median house value being the target variable.
 The 10 features are listed below:

 * **longitude**: longitude of the block group
 * **latitude**: latitude of the block group